Hypersensitivity Pneumonitis

 High-resolution CT scan of lungs shows ground-glass opacification in the acute phase of hypersensitivity pneumonitis.

-In subacute disease, diffuse micronodules, ground-glass attenuation, focal air trapping, mosaic perfusion, occasional thin-walled cyst, and mild fibrotic changes are observed.
+In subacute HP, diffuse micronodules, ground-glass attenuation, focal air trapping, mosaic perfusion, occasional thin-walled cyst, and mild fibrotic changes are observed.
+(See the image below.)

-In chronic hypersensitivity pneumonitis, several patterns may be observed, including multiple centrilobular nodules with some ground-glass attenuation, radiolucency or air trapping, extensive fibrosis, traction bronchiectasis, and honeycombing.[54]
-Note the images below:
+In chronic HP, several patterns may be observed, including multiple centrilobular nodules with some ground-glass attenuation, radiolucency or air trapping, extensive fibrosis, traction bronchiectasis, and honeycombing.[56]
+(See the image below.)

 View Image